Core Concepts

 Important Boundary

-externalUserId is a trusted reference, not a public runtime locator.
+playerRef is a stored reference, not a public runtime locator.

-Public clients create, load, and sync by saveId.
-They do not discover arbitrary saves by externalUserId.
+Public clients create accounts and store accountId plus accountSessionToken.
+They do not discover arbitrary accounts or saves by playerRef.

-If a game needs cross-device discovery before Persistly offers platform-owned player auth, that lookup belongs in a trusted operator or developer-managed flow.
+If a game needs external-account discovery before Persistly Auth exists, that lookup belongs in a trusted developer-managed backend or future Persistly trusted provider flow, not in shipped public clients.